Inga Clendinnen

-Inga Clendinnen, AO, FAHA (née Jewell; 17 August 1934 – 8 September 2016) was an Australian author, historian, anthropologist, and academic.
+Inga Vivienne Clendinnen, AO, FAHA (née Jewell; 17 August 1934 – 8 September 2016) was an Australian author, historian, anthropologist, and academic.
 Her work focused on social history, and the history of cultural encounters.
 She was an authority on Aztec civilisation and pre-Columbian ritual human sacrifice.
 She also wrote about the Holocaust and on first contacts between Indigenous Australians and white explorers.
 At her death, she was an Emeritus Scholar at La Trobe University, Melbourne.

 Early life and education

-Clendinnen was born in Geelong, Victoria, in 1934.
+Clendinnen was born in Geelong, Victoria, on 17 August 1934.
 She was the youngest of four children.
 Her father owned a cabinet-making business and later became a Geelong City Councillor; her mother was a homemaker.
 Clendinnen graduated from the University of Melbourne in 1955 with a Bachelor of Arts with Honours, followed by a Master of Arts in 1975.

 Career

 Clendinnen's work focused on social history, and the history of cultural encounters.
 She was considered an authority on Aztec civilisation and pre-Columbian ritual human sacrifice.
 She also wrote on the Holocaust, and on first contacts between Indigenous Australians and white explorers.

 Clendinnen held the post of senior tutor of History at the University of Melbourne from 1955 to 1968, was a lecturer at La Trobe University from 1969 to 1982, and was then a senior lecturer in History until 1989.
 Forced to curtail her academic activities after contracting hepatitis in 1991, Clendinnen began working on her memoir, Tiger's Eye, which focused on issues of illness and death.
 She retained an association with La Trobe University, however, as she was appointed Emeritus Scholar.

 In 1999, she was invited to present the 40th annual Boyer Lectures.
 The ideas presented in these lectures, concerning first contacts in Australia, were later published as True Stories.

 In the Australia Day 2006 Honours List, Clendinnen was appointed an Officer of the Order of Australia (AO), with a citation that read:

 Clendinnen's AO award was noted and a motion paying tribute to her contributions was passed, in the proceedings of the New South Wales State Parliament's Upper House.